 - a.
-CONTRACTOR must have hours of operation during which services are provided to Medi-Cal clients that are no less than the hours of operation during which the provider offers services to non-Medi-Cal clients.
-If the CONTRACTOR's provider only serves Medi-Cal clients, the provider must provide hours of operation comparable to the hours the provider makes available for Medi-Cal services that are not covered by the Agreement or another COUNTY. - CONTRACTOR shall provide prompt access to screening, assessment, and triage.
+CONTRACTOR shall have hours of operation during which services are provided to Medi-Cal clients that are no less than the hours of operation during which the provider offers services to non-Medi-Cal clients.
+If the CONTRACTOR's provider only serves Medi-Cal clients, the provider shall provide hours of operation comparable to the hours the provider makes available for Medi-Cal services that are not covered by the Agreement or another County. - b.
+CONTRACTOR shall provide prompt access to screening, assessment, and triage.
 CONTRACTOR shall monitor and document the amount of time from initial request for services to first billable visit, client language, all service requests, and outcomes from initial contact.
-This data, including wait times, for requested services shall be provided to ASO on a monthly basis in a format specified by the COUNTY.
+This data, including wait times, for requested services shall be provided to COUNTY on a monthly basis in a format specified by COUNTY. - c.
+Urgent care appointments for services that do not require prior authorization shall be provided to clients within forty-eight (48) hours of a request.
+Urgent appointments for services that do require prior authorization shall be provided to clients within ninety-six (96) hours of request. - d.
+Non-urgent non-psychiatry mental health services, including, but not limited to Assessment, Targeted Case Management, and Individual and Group Therapy appointments (for both adult and children/youth) shall be made available to Medi-Cal clients within ten (10) business days from the date the client or a provider acting on behalf of the client, requests an appointment for a medically necessary service.
+Non-urgent psychiatry appointments (for both adult and children/youth) shall be made available to Medi-Cal clients within fifteen (15) business days from the date the

-- c.
-Urgent care appointments for services that do not require prior authorization must be provided to clients within 48 hours of a request.
-Urgent appointments for services that do require prior authorization must be provided to clients within 96 hours of request. - d.
-Non-urgent non-psychiatry mental health services, including, but not limited to Assessment, Targeted Case Management, and Individual and Group Therapy appointments (for both adult and children/youth) must be made available to Medi-Cal clients within 10 business days from the date the client or a provider acting on behalf of the client, requests an appointment for a medically necessary service.
-Non-urgent psychiatry appointments (for both adult and children/youth) must be made available to Medi-Cal clients within 15 business days from the date the client or a provider acting on behalf of the client, requests an appointment for a medically necessary service. - e.
-Applicable appointment time standards may be extended if the referring or treating provider has determined and noted in the client's record that a longer waiting period will not have a detrimental impact on the health of the client. - f.
+- client or a provider acting on behalf of the client, requests an appointment for a medically necessary service. - e.
+Applicable appointment time standards may be extended if the referring or treating provider has determined and noted in the client's record that a longer waiting period shall not have a detrimental impact on the health of the client. - f.
 Periodic office visits to monitor and treat mental health conditions may be scheduled in advance consistent with professionally recognized standards of practice as determined by the treating licensed mental health provider acting within the scope of his or her practice.